 There are five Family Orientation sessions during the month of June.
 These occur on the first day of a scheduled orientation for first-year students.
 Please select one date that will work best for you/your family - many families select the session dates that correspond to their first-year students' orientation.
 Please note that the student orientation is a separate, two-day program with separate registration.
 Family Orientation is only a one-day event.

 Please explore the information below for additional details on registration for June Orientation, logistics for the day, as well as arrival and parking on campus.

 Due to space and material constraints, it is important that you and other attending family members register for your preferred June Family Orientation session.
 Please note, your student will register separately for student orientation.
 The cost to attend Family Orientation is $15 per person.
-Please ensure when registering to update the "Quantity" section to reflect the number of parents/caregivers who will attend.

 Directions and Parking on Campus

 Please refer to the campus map for driving directions to the Bridgewater State University campus.